Asbestos and fibre-cement sheeting

 What is asbestos?

-Asbestos materials that are in good condition are unlikely to be a health risk if left undisturbed.
-They become a health risk when asbestos fibres are released into the air and breathed in.
+Asbestos fibres are around 50 to 200 times thinner than a human hair.
+Asbestos in good condition is unlikely to be a health risk if left undisturbed.
+It becomes a health risk when asbestos fibres are released into the air and breathed in.

 Other types of fibre-cement